 Android offers several different options for data persistence.
 Shared Preferences – Store private primitive data in key-value pairs.
 This sometimes gets limited as it offers only key-value pairs.
 You cannot save your own java types.
 Internal Storage – Store private data on the device memory.

-In Android, the action is a description of something that an intent sender desires.
+In Android, an action is a description of something that an intent sender desires.

-Adds an action to an intent filter.
-An element must contain one or more elements.
+It adds an action to an intent filter.
+An <intent-filter> element must contain one or more <action> elements.
 If it doesn’t contain any, no Intent objects will get through the filter.

-• Entire lifetime – activity happens between onCreate and onDestroy
+• Entire lifetime: An activity that happens between onCreate and onDestroy

-• Visible lifetime – activity happens between onStart and onStop
+• Visible lifetime: An activity that happens between onStart and onStop

-• Foreground lifetime – activity happens between onResume and onPause
+• Foreground lifetime: An activity that happens between onResume and onPause

-Findviewbyid : Finds a view that was identified by the id attribute from the XML processed inActivity.OnCreate(Bundle).
+Findviewbyid is a method that is used to find a view that is identified by the ID attribute from the XML processed inActivity.OnCreate(Bundle).

 [Android.Runtime.Register("findViewById", "(I)Landroid/view/View;", "GetFindViewById_IHandler")] public virtual View FindViewById (Int32 id)

-- AlertDialog : An alert dialogue box supports 0 to 3 buttons and a list of selectable elements.
+- AlertDialog: It is an alert dialogue box that supports 0 to 3 buttons and a list of selectable elements.

-- ProgressDialog : An extension to AlertDialog and you may add buttons to it.
+- ProgressDialog: It is an extension to AlertDialog.
+We can add buttons to it.
 It shows a progress wheel or a progress bar.

-Learn more about Android in this Android Developer training course.
+Learn more about Android in this Android Course!

 Drawable is the virtual resource that can be used as a background, title, or in other parts of the screen.
 It is compiled into an android.graphics.drawable subclass.
-A Drawable resource is a general concept for a graphic which can be drawn.
+A drawable resource is a general concept for a graphic that can be drawn.
 The simplest case is a graphical file (bitmap), which would be represented in Android via a BitmapDrawable class.

-The Drawable is stored as individual files in one of the res/drawable folders.
+Drawable is stored as an individual file in one of the res/drawable folders.
 The ADT project creation wizard creates these folders by default.
-You would store bitmaps for different resolutions in the -mdpi, -hdpi, -xhdpi, -xxhdpi subfolders of res/drawable If these bitmaps are provided in a different folder, the Android system selects the correct one automatically based on the device configuration.
+You would store bitmaps for different resolutions in the -mdpi, -hdpi, -xhdpi, and -xxhdpi subfolders of res/drawable.
+If these bitmaps are provided in a different folder, the Android system selects the correct one automatically based on the device configuration.

-The applications must sign with the same certificate in order to share same Linux user ID and share same VM.
+The applications must sign in with the same certificate in order to share the same Linux user ID and the VM.

-No, Android platform does not support JAR deployments.
-Applications are packed into Android Package (.apk) using Android Asset Packaging Tool (AAPT) and then deployed onto Android platform.
-Google provides Android Development Tools for Eclipse that can be used to generate Android Package.
+No, the Android platform does not support JAR deployments.
+Applications are packed into Android Package (.apk) using Android Asset Packaging Tool (AAPT) and then deployed onto the Android platform.
+Google provides Android Development Tools for Eclipse that can be used to generate the Android Package.

-One technique that prevents the Android system from concluding a code that has been responsive for a long period of time is to create a child thread.
-Within the child thread, most of the actual tasks of the codes can be placed, so that the main thread runs with minimal periods of unresponsive time.
+One technique that prevents the Android system from concluding a code that has been unresponsive for a long period of time is to create a child thread.
+Within the child thread, most of the actual tasks of the codes can be placed so that the main thread runs with minimal periods of unresponsive time.

-Intents are created to define an action that we want to perform and launches the appropriate activity from another application.
+Intents are created to define an action that we want to perform, and they launch the appropriate activity from another application.

-We can use Bundles to pass data to sub-activities.
-There are like HashMaps that and take trivial data types.
-These Bundles transport information from one Activity to another
+We can use bundles to pass data to sub-activities.
+There are HashMaps that take trivial data types.
+These bundles transport information from one activity to another.